SkoolNotes/Taproot/2020JAP201/KBxJapSelfEval.md

 2) Challenges

 Some of the early listening quizzes were quite challenging for me, as the audio was not nearly as clear as in person.
+I was also just getting used to the whole quarantine schooling situation, which is much different than last year.

 3) Goals